sparkslabs/pyxie/site/src/index.md

 Currently:

 - Recognise simple sequential python programs with simple statements
+- Can handle basic conditionals and while loops
 - Parse those to an AST
 - Can represent equivalent C programs using a concrete C representation (CST)
 - Can translate the AST to the CST and then generate C++ code from the CST